nimh-sfim/lab-docs/software.md

   which is better than emacs (installed on MacOS and Linux by default) because we said so.

+  ---
+  **NOTE**

+  Dan actually prefers emacs 4ever, but he is wrong.

+  ---

 ## Programming Packages
 - [miniconda3][mc3] is the preferred way of managing your python environments.